elves/elvish/_website/home.md

-**Elvish** is a friendly and expressive shell for Linux, BSDs, macOS and Windows.
+**Elvish** is a friendly interactive shell and an expressive programming language.
+It runs on Linux, BSDs, macOS and Windows.

 <ul id="demo-switcher">
   <li id="demo-js-warning">